automationhacks/slides/source/docs/ui_automation_framework/00_about.md

 ## Who am I

 - 🏡 Bengaluru, India 🇮🇳
-- Lead SDET at Gojek
+- Lead Quality engineer at Gojek
-- ❤️ to code and build test frameworks in Kotlin, Python, Java
+- Polyglot programmer and build test frameworks in Kotlin, Python, Java
-- ❤️ exploratory testing and _all things test automation_
+- Fan of exploratory testing and _test automation_
-- Experience across different stacks in Web, mobile and API
+- Experience with Web, mobile and API

 ## How to find me